KarlLee830/Subconverter_Rules/README.md

 Modified from the [ACL4SSR](https://github.com/ACL4SSR/ACL4SSR) repo.

-The 2KB & 2XH files are configuration files written for my friend.
+The 2KB files are configuration files written for my friend.

-The 2Router file is the configuration file used by my router.
+The Multi file is the configuration file used by my router.

 ## Main modifications: